tsanny/sunnylive/README.md

-# Livestream App
+# Sunnylive Livestreaming App

-This is a demonstration of a simple livestreaming app that features a donation system.
+Sunnylive is a demonstration of a simple livestreaming app that features a donation system.
 Users can watch a video livestream in real-time or host their own.
 Viewers can donate and give comments to the streamer and other viewers.
 The donation system implemented in this project utilizes the Midtrans payment gateway.

 ## Table of Contents